MythicDrops/MythicDrops/docs/guide/commands.md

----
-id: commands
-title: Commands
+# Commands
----

 MythicDrops has multiple commands available in order to make administering your setup easy.
 Below is a comprehensive list of commands that are available.
 You can also print out this list of commands in game by running `/md help`.

 ## Command List

 This command list is searchable in game by running variants of almost any of the commands.
 For instance, you can find any commands that involve socket gems by running `/md socket`.

 Arguments surrounded by `< >` are mandatory, while arguments surrounded by `[ ]`
 are optional.